redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 had so long passed as a column of the existing order.
 The deception was so well carried out that at first even men like Arnold Ruge took it for the real thing.
 The cat was only let out of the bag by that section of the Press which was friendly to the Hegelians.
-Every _peasant_,1 one paper wrote plainly enough, would understand that the book had not been written by a religious man at all but by an artful rebel.
+Every _peasant_ [^03], one paper wrote plainly enough, would understand that the book had not been written by a religious man at all but by an artful rebel.
 Marx prepared a sequel intended to demonstrate the revolutionary element in Hegel's art teaching.
 But the censor made it impossible to continue the series of pamphlets which was planned.

 The philosophers, whether they wanted it or not, found themselves assailed on every side by the demands of practical, everyday life.
 Marx